blvckbillgates/fortisaid-grc-policy-sprint/README.md

 This repository contains the deliverables from a 2-week Governance, Risk, and Compliance (GRC) sprint as part of the **CyBlack programme**.
-Our team built a security governance framework for **FortisAid**, a fictional healthcare technology organisation mirroring the NHS, handling electronic health records, diagnostic images, and clinical data.
+Our team built a security governance framework for **FortisAid**, a fictional healthcare technology organisation, handling electronic health records, diagnostic images, and clinical data.

 The goal was to move beyond theory and create operational information security